 Canada is also known to be one of the most liberal and tolerant countries in the world.
 Canada was the fourth country globally to legalize same-sex marriage.
 It is also one of the most diverse countries with over 200 different languages spoken in Canada.

-While others are closing the doors, Canada is opening them to people from all over the world, creating an all-inclusive and diverse community for all.
+While the resurgence of protectionism has made countries become more isolated and averse to Globalization and welcoming newcomers, Canada has remained steady in its’ policy to keep their borders open to people from all over the world, creating an all-inclusive and diverse community for all.

 - Nigerian Canadian Association

 - Asian Canadian Communities (including, China, Japan, Korean, Filipino, Vietnamese, and other Asian communities)